 In this sense, it’s possible to acquire a property for 250,000€ and spend 100,000€ in repair work to apply for this Golden Visa.

 According to Portal da Habitação, Urban Rehabilitation Areas are:

 “delimited areas that, due to the insufficiency, degradation or obsolescence of buildings, of its infrastructure, collective use equipment and urban and green spaces for collective use, namely as regards its conditions of use, solidity, safety, aesthetics or wholesomeness, justifies an integrated intervention, through an urban rehabilitation operation, approved in a detailed urban rehabilitation plan”

 What is a low-density area?

-Low-density areas are exactly what it sounds: regions that need to be populated, as there are not enough people living there.
+Low-density areas are exactly what it sounds like: regions that need to be populated, as there are not enough people living there.

-These areas are mainly located in the east side of the country and are addressed through the Deliberation of the Interministerial Coordination Commission.
+These areas are mainly located on the east side of the country and are addressed through the Deliberation of the Interministerial Coordination Commission.
 You can have access by clicking here.

 How does the Golden Visa process work?

-The Golden Visa process can be divided in stages:
+The Golden Visa process can be divided into stages: